nsaunders/writing/posts/function-aschild-polymorphic-components/index.md

 opt out and roll their own components, typically losing important functionality or design details in the process.

-My most essential tool for delivering the required flexibility is the notion of the _polymorphic component_.
+My most essential technical tool for delivering the required flexibility is the notion of the _polymorphic component_.
 Before jumping into code, allow me to explain this important concept and why it's so useful.

-## Introducing polymorphic components
+## What are polymorphic components?

 A polymorphic component delivers consistent visual design and functionality in a context-sensitive manner as follows: